quinn-caverly/465-PSU-Study-Guide/graphs/graphs.md

                     if a not in value and b not in value: return True

-            else: #because we are only allowed 2 extra edges, they have to connect to each other somehow, 3 possiblities for this c, d = key_list[2], key_list[3]
+            else: #because we are only allowed 2 extra edges, they have to connect to each other somehow, 3 possiblities c, d = key_list[2], key_list[3]

-                def canBeValid(a, b):
-                    if a not in odd_adjacency_list[b] and b not in odd_adjacency_list[a]: return True
+                canBeValid = lambda a, b: a not in odd_adjacency_list[b] and b not in odd_adjacency_list[a]

                 if canBeValid(a, b) and canBeValid(c, d):
                     return True